 This is a combined class action and California Private Attorney's General Act ("PAGA") action.
-Plaintiff seeks to recover wages, penalties and PAGA penalties for claims for (1) failure to provide meal periods, (2) failure to provide rest breaks, (3) failure to pay overtime, (4) inaccurate wage statements, (5) waiting time penalties, and (6) PAGA penalties of \$100 per employee per pay period per violation.
+Plaintiff seeks to recover wages, penalties and PAGA penalties for claims for (1) failure to provide meal periods, (2) failure to provide rest breaks, (3) failure to pay overtime, (4) inaccurate wage statements, (5) waiting time penalties, and (6) PAGA penalties of \$0.1 per employee per pay period per violation.
 There are approximately 240 current and former employees in the litigation class.
 The parties agreed to mediation on May 26, 2020, however, due to COVID-19 the parties subsequently stayed all proceedings.
 The mediation session occurred on March 18, 2021, and the parties reached a settlement in principle.
-The parties are currently in the process of preparing/finalizing settlement papers.
+The parties are currently in the process of preparing/finalizing settlement papers for filing with the court.